thejordanprice/chatrooms/README.md

 # chatrooms

+##### Description

-:squirrel: My simple chat application with local, google, github single sign on; was a fork of sahat/hackathon-starter.
-Note: Since its currently usable and pretty secure over HTTPS, I'm slowed down the dev on this project.
+A simple chat application with local, google, github single sign on; was a fork of sahat/hackathon-starter.
+Note: Since its currently usable and secure over HTTPS, I'm slowed down the dev on this project.
+It could still be very useful for things though.

+The inspiration was to make a simple responsive chatroom application with ajax that had an infinite amount of chatrooms that could be easily created or destroyed at any time by any member of the party.
+When you're done, throw it away.
+Might as well; right? :squirrel:

 ### Demo